DrakeHopkins/colored-memory/README.md

-# colored-memory
+# color-memory
-Memory Game Based on Colors
+A Memory Game Based on Colors